Tim Collins, an attorney for the Tenants Association, at the housing forum last month (Photos by Maria Rocha-Buschel)

 By Maria Rocha-Buschel

-State Senator Brad Hoylman blamed his own chamber for the camera shutoffs.
+Delsenia Glover, Ellen Davidson and State Senator Brad Hoylman answered questions about the rent laws.
 (Photos by Maria Rocha-Buschel)

 By Maria Rocha-Buschel